 - Moving meditation helps us strengthen the mind-body connection.
 It is also an important key to our health and wellness.
 This progression includes several methods of energy collection, such as Forest Bathing, Qigong, and Tai Chi.

 - Pathways for expanding and exploring awareness.
 This progression includes a range of processes from lucid dreaming, the Shamanic Journey and Guided Meditation to third-eye awakening and soul memory awareness.
 Practical tools to guide your path, a spiritual journal, and automatic writing.

 - Healing practices are the final group.
 This branch includes Pe Jet, Reiki, and Shiatsu.
 Self-care is also a part of this group and is vital to our overall health and wellness.

 The seven chakra energy centers are our source of natural healing.
-Using the spiritual technologies has a positive effect on our health and wellness.
+Using any of the spiritual technologies will have a positive effect on your health and wellness.
 Many believe the key to healing is in finding the right balance of these techniques.
 This provides a way to access our source.
 They help to keep us in alignment and balance.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey.
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
 This helps others learn the knowledge for developing their path.